Quantum Jobs USA

 Do quantum hardware engineers in New York make more than software developers?

-Are quantum computing salaries higher at big tech companies or at startups in Seattle?
+Are quantum computing salaries higher at big tech companies or startups in Seattle?

-How much extra money do I earn with a PhD in quantum research labs?
+How much extra do you earn with a PhD in quantum research labs?

-What kind of bonuses do quantum computing professionals get in Austin?
+What bonuses do quantum computing professionals get in Austin?

-How fast do quantum job salaries increase in research centers near Los Angeles?
+How fast do quantum job salaries grow in Los Angeles research centers?

 Can I make more money as a quantum consultant in Washington DC?